-They are quite different in their temperament, with the Lhasa Apso being somewhat unpredictable in his mood, whereas the Shih Tzu is a happy-go-lucky pup, albeit a bit of a spoilt one.
-They are also different in their exercise needs, with the Lhasa Apso being more energetic, and the Shih Tzu being rather relaxed.
+These two small dogs are quite different in their temperament, with the Lhasa Apso being somewhat unpredictable in his mood, whereas the Shih Tzu is a happy-go-lucky pup, albeit a bit of a spoiled one.
+They also have different exercise needs, with the Lhasa Apso being more energetic and the Shih Tzu being more mellow.

-They are both adorable pups who, if welcomed into the right home, will thrive in their environment and make a great family pet.
+They are both adorable pups who, if welcomed into the right home, will thrive in their environment and make fantastic family pets.
 So read on to find out a bit more about these small Asian dog breeds.

 - Height 10-11 Inches